Deborah1-art/LITA-PROJECT-2/README.md

 ### Data Analysis
 ---
+1. SQL

- Below are some queries used in data analysis;
+Below are some queries used in the data analysis;
  ```SQL
 SELECT * FROM [dbo].[project2]